 Boulder Community Alliance actively champions the unique and vibrant community of Boulder and its spectacular, fragile landscape.

-BCA is run by a volunteer board of directors and employs two part-time staff members.
+BCA is run by a volunteer board of directors and employs one part-time staff member.
 Our organization is financed by generous individual donors and grants from organizations.
 If you have further questions about BCA and its role in the community, check out our most Frequently Asked Questions.

 Ron Johnson has been a Co-Manager/Owner of the Boulder Mountain Guest Ranch since 2007 along with his wife, Brandie Hardman-Johnson, and lifelong friend and business partner, Patrick Hogle.
 Ron is a Co-Manager/Owner of Global Aquafeeds, which is a Co-Owner/Founder of the Great Salt Lake Brine Shrimp Cooperative of which Ron is also a Board Member.
 Ron is a Co-President/Owner of The Salt Lake Garfield Western Railway Company and a Co-Manager/Owner of Headwaters Cattle and Guest Ranch f.k.a.
 The Thompson Ranch in Boulder Utah.
 Ron is also a Certified Permaculture Designer.
 Ron sits on other boards and is either an officer, director, manager, member or shareholder of entities ranging in the sectors of arts, education, health care, social media and land and cultural preservation and restoration, where emphasis is placed on environmental, financial and social responsibility, smart production and consumption of energy, food and medicine and on healthy and sustainable community development.